madskjeldgaard/ReaCollider/README.md

 # ReaCollider

-Generate Reaper projects from within SuperCollider, including adding tracks and items and their properties.
+Use Reaper from SuperCollider.

+Currently this package includes ways to generate projects for Reaper and an interface for the reaper-commandline tools, allowing among other things batch conversion of sound files from within SuperCollider using Reaper's fxchains.

 ## Installation